Eligh100/signup-example/README.md

 Run both the web and api solutions via Visual Studio, on localhost

+It will not work until you setup the DB (see following section)

 ## DB Setup
 - Must be using Postgres 9.1 and newer
 - Database initialisation scripts can be found at api/SQL/initialisation_script.sql
-- Create file db_password.txt at api/SQL, containing your DB password (and nothing else)
+- **Create file db_password.txt at api/SQL, containing your DB password (and nothing else)**
 - Feel free to edit connection string to fit your preferences (i.e. different username, port number, etc.)

 ## Testing

 ### Unit Testing

+- Run via 'Test Explorer' in Visual Studio
 - Must have api server running whilst running tests
 - In ideal situation, tests would use a different database table - but my tests just use the main DB table